West Dean House: The Jacobean manor

-In 1621 Phillip sold the manor and it passed into various ownerships, including the Sussex families of John Aylwin of Lewes and Richard Lewkenor of Stoughton.
-It was John Lewkenor in 1622 who built the Jacobean Manor house, on the site that was previously occupied by the medieval building.
+In 1621 Philip sold the manor and it passed into various ownerships, including the Sussex families of John Aylwin of Lewes and Richard Lewkenor of Stoughton.
+It was John Lewkenor in 1622 who built the Jacobean manor house, on the site that was previously occupied by the medieval building.
 The building was built in an E-shape, common in the late 16th century.

 The Peachey family

 In 1738 the West Dean Estate passed into the hands of the Peachey family from Petworth, just over the South Downs.

-Sir James Peachey, the 1st Lord Selsey, commissioned the leading architect of time, James Wyatt to rebuild the manor house, creating the core flint mansion seen at West Dean today.
+James Peachey, 1st Baron Selsey, commissioned the leading architect of the time, James Wyatt, to rebuild the manor house, creating the core flint mansion seen at West Dean today.
 Wyatt is also responsible for the orangery on the West Dean estate.

-James went on to gain a vast acreage of land, leaving it to his son, Sir John the second Lord Selsey on his death.
+James went on to gain a vast acreage of land, leaving it to his son, John Peachey, 2nd Baron Selsey on his death.
 John was responsible for laying out the parkland and arboretum in West Dean.
 All of John's children were without heirs, and in 1871 the last Peachey died.
 Recently there has been a link made with the Peachey family of Portsmouth.